Police shoot dead fugitive father and find his three children missing for years in wilderness

 A police officer was wounded in the confrontation after being shot in the head at close range with a high-powered rifle, police said.

-One of the children was found with Phillips.
-Following a massive and urgent search operation involving helicopters, police announced the other two children had been located, later Monday, on their own at a remote campsite in the dense bush near the tiny rural town of Marokopa, on the rugged west coast of New Zealand’s Waikato region.
+The eldest of the children was found with Phillips at the time, police confirmed.

+Following a massive and urgent search operation involving helicopters, the other children were located, later Monday, at a remote campsite in the dense bush near the tiny rural town of Marokopa, on the rugged west coast of New Zealand’s Waikato region.

 “They are with police officers now, and are being removed from that location,” Acting Deputy Commissioner Jill Rogers told reporters Monday afternoon.

-“I can confirm that the children are well and uninjured, and they will be taken to a location this evening for medical checks,” said said.
+“I can confirm that the children are well and uninjured, and they will be taken to a location this evening for medical checks,” Rogers said.

+On Wednesday, police released photographs showing a makeshift shelter hidden in the bush.
+Farm bikes, a tent, sleeping bags, cooking equipment and various other supplies – including cans of lemonade – can be seen in the pictures.

-Phillips first vanished with his children – Jayda, Maverick and Ember – in September 2021, kicking off a huge search of land and sea.
+Phillips first vanished with his children in September 2021, kicking off a huge search of land and sea.

 They reappeared at a nearby farm belonging to Phillips’ family weeks later.
 But after Phillips was charged with wasting police time, he and the children vanished again in December that year.